 What had my daughter developed into?

-The little girl who had gotten out of bed, could not sleep, and stood at the top of the stairs at night to confess a minor misdemeanour had gone, for good.
+My little girl, the character who had got out of bed as a child, could not sleep, and stood at the top of the stairs to confess a minor misdemeanour had gone, for good.